 Even before the first tooth starts to appear around 6-10 months of age, you can use a gentle baby gum brush without any toothpaste at all.
-But once that first tooth emerges, you will want to get your hands on a fun and effective baby training toothbrush to keep those brand new teeth clean and healthy.
+A properly-designed toothbrush can also double as a great teething toy to help relieve pressure and discomfort during teething.
+Once that first tooth emerges, get your hands on a fun and effective baby training toothbrush to keep those brand new teeth clean and healthy!

 |Model and Link to Amazon||Our Rating|